fraiaperezrayonforsman-cloud/Software-Construction/SoCo_HS25-group_004-a3/README.md

 "I'm struggling with Step 9, guide me step by step to help me solve it" "My Java Code is not working because of missing syntax, help me complete it" "In my Java Code catfs throws a null error, why?"
+"dfrgfs destroys the second file to 0 bytes and the wrong date, please help me find the issue in the java code"

 # Authors
 Natalia Piegat, Julie Truc, Fraia Pérez-Rayón